BGG sequences with weak regularity and applications: Algebraic and geometric background

 We only describe the next steps in the simpler setting of a manifold $M$ endowed with a linear connection $\nabla$ on $TM$ respectively with a Riemannian metric for which $\nabla$ is the Levi-Civita connection.
 Then there is an induced connection on any of the natural vector bundles described above and we will denote all these connections by $\nabla$.
 Given a representation $\Bbb V$ of $\frak g$ as above, we can simply view it as a representation of $\frak g_0$ and then consider the corresponding natural bundle on some manifold $M$, which we denote by $\Cal VM\to M$.
 (To deal with the setting of projective or conformal differential geometry, a different interpretation is needed, but we don't go into these aspects here.)
 The representations $\Lambda^k\frak g_1\otimes\Bbb V$ then correspond to the bundles $\Lambda^kT^*M\otimes\Cal VM$ whose sections are $\mathcal VM$-valued $k$-forms.
 Hence the maps $\partial$ and $\partial^*$ from above give rise to natural bundle maps on these bundles of differential forms.
 On the other hand, the connection $\nabla$ on $\Cal VM$ can be coupled to the exterior derivative on differential forms to obtain the \textit{covariant exterior derivative} on $\Cal VM$-valued differential forms.

-Motivated by ideas from projective and conformal differential geometry (which generalize to so-called parabolic geometries) one can use the connection $\nabla$, the bundle map $\partial$ and some components of the curvature of $\nabla$ to defined a new connection $\nabla^{\Cal V}$ on the bundle $\Cal VM$.
-This can be arranged in such a way that $\nabla^{\Cal V}$ is flat, even if the given connection $\nabla$ on $TM$ is only projectively flat respectively the given Riemannian metric is only conformally flat. {The connection $\nabla^{\Cal V}$} again can be coupled to the exterior derivative to obtain an operation on $\Cal VM$-valued forms that defines a complex generalizing the de-Rham complex.
-Together with the bundle maps induced by $\partial^*$, this operation can be used to obtain a BGG complex of higher order natural differential operator from this twisted de-Rham complex.
+Motivated by ideas from projective and conformal differential geometry (which generalize to so-called parabolic geometries) one can use the connection $\nabla$, the bundle map $\partial$ and some components of the curvature of $\nabla$ to define a new connection $\nabla^{\Cal V}$ on the bundle $\Cal VM$.
+This can be arranged in such a way that $\nabla^{\Cal V}$ is flat, even if the given connection $\nabla$ on $TM$ is only projectively flat respectively the given Riemannian metric is only conformally flat. {The connection $\nabla^{\Cal V}$} again can be coupled to the exterior derivative to obtain an operation on $\Cal VM$-valued forms that defines a complex generalizing the de Rham complex.
+Together with the bundle maps induced by $\partial^*$, this operation can be used to obtain a BGG complex of higher order natural differential operators from this twisted de Rham complex.